kubernetes/enhancements/keps/sig-scheduling/5832-decouple-podgroup-api/README.md

 True workload[^1] controllers are responsible for creating `PodGroup` and `Workload` objects before creating `Pods`. the required order is:
 1. Create `Workload` object
 2. Create `PodGroup` runtime object
-3. Create `Pods` with `podGroupRef.name` set to the name of the newly created `PodGroup` and `podGroupRef.workloadName` set to the name of the newly created `Workload`
+3. Create `Pods` with `schedulingGroup.podGroupName` set to the name of the newly created `PodGroup`

 ### PodGroup Status Lifecycle